nupplaphil/friendica/doc/en/developer/frontend.md

 This applies to page-specific and addon scripts.
 The SPA core itself (`view/js/spa/spa-unpoly-nav.js` and `spa-ui-helpers.js`) is the one deliberate exception: it's loaded via `<script type="module" src="...">` (see `head.tpl`/frio's `head.tpl`) and uses real `import`/`export`.
-Don't follow that example for page-specific code — it exists only because that one loader needed to `import` a vendored parser (`acorn`) cleanly.
+Don't follow that example for page-specific code — it exists only because the SPA core is split across those two files, which share code through `import`/`export`.

 ### 6.3 SPA lifecycle initialization